 "I'd be up a creek without my state pension," Harbo says.
-And that's why she is deeply concerned for younger generations who retire from public service in her state.
+And that's why she is

 "Back in 2006, our state went from providing a defined benefit pension to a 401(k)-style pension that simply doesn't come with the same stability," she explains.
 "Plus, it's a GPO/WEP state, so if educators work other jobs or came to Alaska from a state where they paid into Social Security, they will never get that full benefit and might get nothing at all."